 Clients that overestimate AI typically underestimate the effort that goes into building it, particularly when it needs to be tailored to their company.
 They often don't realize the importance of their involvement in the process.
 We can't create an effective AI solution without their input.

-Demos, on the other hand, are very effective for those skeptical about AI's capabilities.
+On the other hand, clients who underestimate or are skeptical about AI are usually convinced after seeing demos and POCs.
 “We show them hard evidence that AI actually works,” says Andrew, which helps dispel doubts and build confidence.

 Purpose-Built AI vs. Off-the-Shelf Solutions